Om (1995 film): Release

-The film was made on a budget of 68 lakh rupees.H.
-D. Kumaraswamy bought the rights to distribute the film for the Mysore area and made a small fortune.
-Bangalore area was distributed by regular Telugu film distributor in Karnataka G.Venkatpathy.
+The film was made on a budget of ₹68–75 lakh.
+H. D. Kumaraswamy bought the rights to distribute the film for the Mysore area and made a small fortune.

 Re release

-The movie crossed its 500th re - release mark in 2013.
+The movie crossed its 500th re-release mark in 2013.
 As of March 2015, Om had been re-released over 550 times and in over 400 theatres across Karnataka.
-On 12 March 2015, the film was re-released with Digital intermediate and DTS for the first time in over 100 theatres.
+On 12 March 2015, the film was re-released with digital intermediate and DTS for the first time in over 100 theatres.
 It was distributed by Kishore Films.

+Pre-release business

+Om earned approximately ₹2 crores in pre-release business.

-Home Media
+Home media

-Even though the film was released in 1995, its satellite rights was sold to Udaya TV in 2015 for a sum of 10 crores.
+Even though the film was released in 1995, its satellite rights was sold to Udaya TV only in 2015 for a sum of ₹10 crores.
 The film had its television premiere on 15 August 2015 on the eve of Independence Day.
 The amount is the highest for any Kannada film considering that the film is already 20 years old and has been released hundreds of times.
 Video rights was released by Sri Ganesh Video.